Our Upcoming Events

 Due to the Coronavirus (COVID-19) pandemic, we have moved to VIRTUAL WORSHIP GATHERINGS on Sunday mornings.

-We will NOT be meeting in person indoors at the church at least through October, although we are looking into holding an outdoor, socially distanced 9:00 AM service one Sunday in August (weather permitting).
+We will NOT be meeting in person indoors at the church at least through December.
 The Board is reevaluating this decision monthly and working to put procedures in place so that we can safely open our doors again.

 Visit our Virtual Services page for instructions on how to join us.